chisophugis/lbd/source/backendstructure.rst

 	Addressing of a variable a located on the stack.
 If the stack frame has a variable size, slot must be addressed relative to the frame pointer

-I will explain the Prologue and Epilogue further by example code.
+We will explain the Prologue and Epilogue further by example code.
 So for the following llvm IR code, Cpu0 back end will emit the corresponding machine instructions as follows,